 A typical revenue protection and enhancement strategy begins with the establishment of a complete and correct customer base.
 Having established a sound basis for billing, service delivery needs to be monitored to ensure that all consumers are billed for the services delivered to the properties.
-The analysis of tariffs is an associated activity to ensure that the services are correctly billed according to the debtor status of the consumers.
+The FINAL Integrated Development Plan 2022-2023 P a g e $378 \mid 408$ analysis of tariffs is an associated activity to ensure that the services are correctly billed according to the debtor status of the consumers.
 Billing coverage is a further aspect of revenue enhancement: ensuring that all properties without exemptions are billed for services unless exemption has been granted in accordance with approved policies.
-The use of GIS applications is useful in this regard: it provides a visual perspective on the extent to which properties are serviced and easily identifies properties that need to be added to the billing system or that need to be added to the billing system or that need to be added to the billing system or that need to be added to the billing of monthly consumptions, monitoring of the expansion of the services to new developments, tracking of arrears for top debtors and the monitoring of indigent accounts for consumptions, billing and payments patterns.
+The use of GIS applications is useful in this regard: it provides a visual perspective on the extent to which properties are serviced and easily identifies properties that need to be added to the billing system or that need to be added to the billing system or that require further investigation.
+More advanced revenue management inputs include the analysis of monthly consumptions, monitoring of the expansion of the services to new developments, tracking of arrears for top debtors and the monitoring of indigent accounts for consumptions, billing and payments patterns.

 A fundamental principles underlying this revenue enhancement strategy is that the services are delivered to all consumers.
 The delivery of sustainable services is the most critical consideration for the expansion of revenue opportunities.
 The implementation of billing for services should follow progress made in the development of services infrastructure and where services are delivered to only select number of communities, services infrastructure ought to be expanded so that all communities have equitable access to municipal services.
-The municipality must therefore focus its attention on establishing a sustainable service delivery environment for instance by meeting national service delivery environments for instance by meeting national service.
+The municipality must therefore focus its attention on establishing a sustainable service delivery environment for instance by meeting national service delivery environments for instance by meeting national service implementation targets.
 Until all consumers have access to a basic level of service, and unless the necessary service provider arrangements have been clarified and fully established at the local level, service level remain an unlikely source for the municipality